rossgk2/physmath/README.md

 \int_M d\omega = \int_{\partial M} \omega
 $$

-It says that "the sum of the density over the interior is equal to the difference of the quantity across the boundary".
+It says that "the accumulation of the density over the interior is equal to the difference of the quantity across the boundary".
 How abstract, how visual, how beautiful.

 Another example, from the more tangible end of things, is Isaac Newton's definition of the total force on a particle (of mass $m$ and velocity $\mathbf{v}$):